YeOldeDM/lets-godot-roguelike/posts/step-0-introduction.md

 you wish (as well as create your own), but if you really want to follow along you will want to download a copy of this and extract it somewhere handy.
 There will also be a few 'custom' graphics I have made for the project, for the occasional things we'll need that the graphics pack is lacking.
 Those will be made available as Free For Any Use.
 Copies of the project will also be available for download and use for reference.
-Snapshots of the project at the end of each Step can be found *here*.
+Snapshots of the project at the end of each Step can be found [here](https://github.com/YeOldeDM/realms-of-todog).